cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

 .. highlight:: console

-Use the CDAP Stream HTTP RESTful API to create a :ref:`stream <developers:streams>`; send, read, and truncate events sent to and from a stream; and set the TTL property of a stream.
+Use the CDAP Stream HTTP RESTful API to create a :ref:`stream <developer:streams>`; send, read, and truncate events sent to and from a stream; and set the TTL property of a stream.

 Streams may have multiple consumers (for example, multiple flows), each of which may be a group of different agents (for example, multiple instances of a flowlet).

-Additional details and examples are found in the :ref:`Developers' Manual: Streams <developers:streams>`.
+Additional details and examples are found in the :ref:`Developer Manual: Streams <developer:streams>`.

 ..
 Base URL explanation
 .. --------------------